 LODF matrix

 In this tutorial the methods for computing the Line Outage Distribution Factor (LODF) are presented.
-Before diving into this tutorial we encourage the user to load PowerNetworkMatrices, hit the ? key in the REPL terminal and look for the documentiont of the different LODF methods avialable.
+Before diving into this tutorial we encourage the user to load PowerNetworkMatrices, hit the ? key in the REPL terminal and look for the documentation of the different LODF methods available.

 Evaluation of the LODF matrix

-As for the PTDF matrix, the LODF one can be evaluated according to two different approaches:
+As for the PTDF matrix, the LODF one can be evaluated according to three different approaches:

 The evaluation of the LODF matrix can be easily performed starting from importing the system's data and then by simply calling the LODF method.

-Advanced users might be interested in computing the LODF matrix starting from either the branches and buses data (CASE 1), the IncidenceMatrix and PTDF structures (CASE 2), or by the information related to IncidenceMatrix, BA_Matrix and ABA_Matrix (CASE 3).
+Advanced users might be interested in computing the LODF matrix starting from either the IncidenceMatrix and PTDF structures (CASE 1), or by the information related to IncidenceMatrix, BA_Matrix and ABA_Matrix (CASE 2).

-NOTE: whenever the method LODF(sys::System) is used, the methods previously defined for CASE 1 and CASE 2 are executed in sequence.
+NOTE: whenever the method LODF(sys::System) is used, the methods previously defined for CASE 1 are executed in sequence.
 Therefore the method LODF(a::IncidenceMatrix, ptdf::PTDF) is the default one when evaluating the LODF matrix from the System data directly.

 Available methods for the computation of the LODF matrix

-For those methods that either require the evaluation of the PTDF matrix, or that execute this evaluation internally, two different approaches casen be used.
+For those methods that either require the evaluation of the PTDF matrix, or that execute this evaluation internally, three different approaches can be used.

-As for the PTDF matrix, here too the optional argument linear_solver can be specified with either KLU (for sparse matrix calculation) or Dense (for sparse matrix calculation).
+As for the PTDF matrix, here too the optional argument linear_solver can be specified with either KLU (for sparse matrix calculation), Dense (for dense matrix calculation), or MKLPardiso (for Intel MKL Pardiso sparse solver).

 NOTE (1): by default the "KLU" method is selected, which appeared to require significant less time and memory with respect to "Dense".
-Please note that wether the KLU or Dense method is used, the resultig LODF matrix is stored as a dense one.
+Please note that regardless of which method (KLU, Dense, or MKLPardiso) is used, the resulting LODF matrix is stored as a dense one.

 NOTE (2): for the moment, the method LODF(a::IncidenceMatrix, aba::ABA_Matrix, ba::BA_Matrix) will take KLU as linear_solver option.